 When it comes to teaching science, I have a hard time remembering to pick up supplies for the hands-on projects that make it fun.
-That is why I love projects that can be made from supplies that you just have lying around the house.
+That is why I love projects that can be made from supplies that you just have lying around the house (like this fun recipe for slime or these rainbow recipes for kids!)

 This lesson shows children how clouds form and why it rains.
 Water evaporating from the ground forms into clouds.
 When the clouds gets full of water, they release the water to the ground the make rain.
 This version uses food coloring to visually illustrate the falling rain.